boolean-uk/cs-complexity/README.md

 ## Learning Objectives

-- Understand how to use Big O to describe the performance of an algorithm
-- Understand how to use Big O to describe both time and space complexity
+- Understand how to use Big O to describe both the time and space complexity of an algorithm
-- Use Big O notation to understand how an algorithm scales - if an algorithm works with an input that has one hundred pieces of data, how will it perform with an input that has one million pieces of data?
+- understand how Big O notation describes how an algorithm scales, e.g. if an algorithm works with an input that has one hundred pieces of data, how will it perform with an input that has one million pieces of data?
 - Use Big O notation to describe the time and space complexity of different sort algorithms

 ## Big O

-Big O notation is used to classify algorithms (or programs) according to how their run _time_ or _space_ requirements grow as a function of their _input_.
-Hence, Big O characterises algorithms according to their growth rates - different functions with the same growth rate may be represented using the same O notation (the letter O is used because the growth rate of a function is also referred to as the order of the function).
+Big O notation is used to classify algorithms (or functions or algorithms) according to how their _time_ or _space_ requirements grow dependent on their _input_.

+Big O characterises functions according to their growth rates.
+Suppose we have functions _x_ and _y_ that perform completely different tasks -  if they have the same growth rate (in respect to time and space), then they will be represented using the same Big O notation (the letter O is used because the growth rate of a function is also referred to as the order of the function).

 Figure 1, below, shows some commonly used Big O classifications: